urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch2.markdown

     [[4 5] [12 13] 14 15]
     [[4 [10 11]] [12 13] 14 15]
     [[[8 9] [10 11]] [12 13] 14 30 31]

+Once you've spent enough time programming in Urbit, you'll know these tree axes in your dreams.